Mitoura nelsoni

 Nelson's Hairstreak

-Nelsoni is closely related to juniper-feeding hairstreaks whose populations may overlap its own.
-Though there may be intergradation in these places, nelsoni is associated not with junipers but with incense cedar, and it has a single brood, from May into July.
+Nelsoni is related to juniper-feeding hairstreaks whose populations may overlap its own, but it is a specialist on Calocedrus decurrens, incense cedar.
+It has a single brood, from May into July.
 It is less boldly patterned underneath as well, with the white line typical of its congeners reduced or nearly absent.
+It helps to look around for incense cedar trees if you find a hairstreak that you think may be nelsoni.
+In the Big Bear region, siva looks similar but uses western juniper trees as their larval food plant.

 Mitoura nelsoni- Nelson's Hairstreak